gagoar/use-herald-action/README.md

 This action allows you to add comments, reviewers and assignees to a pull request depending on rules you define!

+The following documentation is also available at our [GitHub Pages site](https://gagoar.github.io/use-herald-action/).

 ## Table of contents

 - [Use Herald Action](#use-herald-action)